home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 ## Configure

-The integration provides a `configure` menu to configure following options:
+The integration provides a `configure` menu to configure the following options:

 - Collect test fixture data in [diagnostics report](#diagnostics) - No/Yes